pingcap/docs/tidb-cloud/backup-and-restore-serverless.md

     1. Click **Restore to a New Cluster**.
     2. Enter a name for the new cluster.
     3. Choose the cluster plan for the new cluster.
-    4. Set spending limits when you choose a scalable cluster.
+    4. If you choose a scalable cluster, set a monthly spending limit, and then configure advanced settings as needed.
+Otherwise, skip this step.
-    5. Set the advanced settings as needed when you choose a scalable cluster.

     </div>
     <div label="Restore in-place">